Baltic offensive: Reoccupation of the Baltic states

 Soviet rule of the Baltic states was re-established by force, and sovietisation followed, which was mostly carried out in 1944–1950.
 The forced collectivisation of agriculture began in 1947, and was completed after the mass deportation of civilians in March 1949.
 All private farms were confiscated, and farmers were made to join the collective farms.
-An armed resistance movement of 'forest brothers' was active until the mass deportations.
+An armed resistance movement named the 'Forest Brothers' was active until the mass deportations.
 Tens of thousands participated or supported the movement; thousands were killed.
-The Soviet authorities fighting the forest brothers suffered also hundreds of deaths.
+The Soviet authorities fighting the Forest Brothers also suffered hundreds of deaths.
 Among those killed on both sides were innocent civilians.
-Besides the armed resistance of the forest brothers, a number of underground nationalist schoolchildren groups were active.
+Besides the armed resistance of the Forest Brothers, a number of underground nationalist schoolchildren groups were active.
 Most of their members were sentenced to long terms of imprisonment.
 The punitive actions decreased rapidly after Joseph Stalin's death in 1953; from 1956 to 1958, a large part of the deportees and political prisoners were allowed to return to their homelands.
-Political arrests and numerous other kind of crimes against humanity were committed all through the occupation period until the late 1980s.
+Political arrests and numerous other kinds of crimes against humanity were committed all through the occupation period until the late 1980s.
 Although the armed resistance was defeated, the populations remained anti-Soviet.
 This helped the Baltic citizens to organise a new resistance movement in the late 1980s and then rapidly develop a modern society after the dissolution of the Soviet Union in 1991.